How do I get sensible advice?

 Banks are getting much better at asking things like "2nd, 5th

 & 9th characters from your password".
-Three of our online accounts now also
+Two of our online accounts now also

 have little card readers used when